tpage99/wcpartners/src/pages/resources/activities.md

 ***

 ## Miracle League
 The Miracle League serves children and adults with disabilities.
-We use a "Buddy" system, pairing each player with a volunteer buddy who may assist in hitting, running, catching - or just cheering on!
+They use a "Buddy" system, pairing each player with a volunteer buddy who may assist in hitting, running, catching - or just cheering on!
 The result is a bond which simply cannot be described.
 The Miracle League is all about making new friends, building self-esteem and the joy of playing ball.

 Learn more here: https://www.parkboard.org/311/Miracle-League-Ball-Field

+***

 ## Seymour YMCA
 For individuals with staff, staff can attend for free and even participate in activities to support individual while attending.
 Individual must have a membership.
 Contact YMCA for more details